All Episodes

 How about get Geithner in Congress to testify where he's spending the money?

-What is this quasi easing all about?
+What is this quasitative easing all about?

-quantitative easing.
+Quantitative easing.

-You could the thing about that is that conversation could go on for years.
+The thing about that is that conversation could go on for years.

-Here's where Boehner but you're right.
+Here's where Boehner, but you're right.

-And the Congressional Budget Office said no, it's only a billion.
+And the Congressional Budget Office said, no, it's only a billion.

-Doesn't really matter which of these it is.
+It doesn't really matter which of these it is.

 They're both ridiculous.

-If you have saved, if the net result of your weeks and weeks of negotiations is that you've come up with a billion dollars worth of savings, as Boehner did in those debt ceiling talks, uh that works out to what the United States government borrows in five hours.
+If you have saved, if the net result of your weeks and weeks of negotiations is that you've come up with a billion dollars worth of savings, as Boehner did in those debt ceiling talks, that works out to what the United States government borrows in five hours.

-So if you've wasted six weeks negotiating five hours worth of savings, you're an idiot, and you should just have gone to the Bahamas uh and uh for the whole summer and left things to play out as they could.
+And you should just have gone to the Bahamas for the whole summer and left things to play out as they could.

-Would things would the Republican Party uh be any uh be in any worse shape than if they on November the seventh they'd just booked a uh cheap ticket out to the Bahamas and said we'll uh see ya, we'll be back in the new year.
+Would things, would the Republican Party be in any worse shape than if they, on November the 7th, they just booked a cheap ticket out to the Bahamas and said, we'll see you.

 No, it would have made no difference whatsoever.